dtn7/dtn7-rs/README.md

 **Beware, the API is not always idiomatic rust and lacks documentation and tests at the moment.**

 I consider this code to be work-in-progress and not finished yet.
-Also the rest interface is totally undocumented and unfinished at the moment:)
+Also the rest and web-socket interface is totally undocumented and unfinished at the moment:)

 ## Installation

+Installation from source using cargo:
 ```
 cargo install dtn7
 ```